South African government to keep track of South Africans spending more than 3 months abroad

 “If you are thinking of emigrating, now might be the time to start”, says Stuart James, Intergate Emigration Director.

 The new piece of legislation might not make emigration impossible, but it could very well complicate the process for you and your family.

-Starting is simple – all you have to do is book a pre-assessment with us to help determine your eligibility to live in New Zealand.
+Starting is simple – all you have to do is book a consultation call with us for our licensed advisor to determine if you’re eligible to immigrate to New Zealand.